Strategy Setup

 ## Strategy Creation

-The process of automation begins with creating a strategy.
-There are two choices: creating a strategy from scratch or creating a strategy from a backtest.&#x20;
+The automation process begins with creating a strategy.
+There are two choices: create a strategy from scratch or create one from a backtest.

 ## Creating a Strategy from scratch

-If you wish to create a strategy from scratch, simply click "+ New Strategy" in the Trade/Strategies page.&#x20;
+If you want to create a strategy from scratch, click **+ New Strategy** on the **Trade → Strategies** page.

 <figure><img src="/files/G3FIA9H7YCYDvuPknZ6q" alt=""><figcaption></figcaption></figure>